k2view-academy/K2View-Academy/articles/19_Broadway/21_iterations.md

 ## Nested Arrays

 Looping an item in an inner array of a data set with nested arrays generates an interation over the entire data set.
-For example, in a data set of map names holding an array of maps with a Broadway field name, Broadway traverses all **name** values.
+For example, in a data set of the **[names]** map holding an array of maps with a Broadway field name, Broadway traverses all **name** values.

 <div align="center"><img src="images/iterate_nested_array.png" height="160px"/></div>